A Nightmare on Elm Street 5: The Dream Child: Plot

-In June 1989, a year after the previous film, Alice and Dan have started dating, and there are no signs of Freddy Krueger.
+A year after surviving Freddy Krueger's killing spree, (Note: As depicted in A Nightmare on Elm Street 4: The Dream Master (1988)) Alice Johnson is in a relationship with Dan Jordan.
 One day, while taking a shower after having sex with Dan, Alice has a vision of herself dressed in a nun's habit with a name tag saying Amanda Krueger, at a strange asylum.
 She is attacked by patients at the hospital but wakes up.
-The next day, Alice is graduating from high school alongside her new friends: Greta, an aspiring but reluctant supermodel; Mark, a comic book fan; and Yvonne, a hospital volunteer and swimmer.
+The next day, Alice is graduating from high school alongside her new friends: Greta Gibson, an aspiring but reluctant supermodel; Mark Gray, a comic book fan; and Yvonne Miller, a hospital volunteer and swimmer.
 Alice confides her nightmare to Dan, who tells her she is in control of her dreams.

 On her way to work, Alice finds herself back at the asylum, where she sees Amanda giving birth to a gruesomely deformed baby.
 Amanda tries to collect the baby before it escapes, but it sneaks out of the operating room.
 Alice follows the baby into the church where she defeated Freddy in the previous film.
 The baby finds Freddy's remains and quickly grows into an adult, hinting to Alice that he has found the key to coming back.
 Alarmed, she contacts Dan, who falls asleep en route to see her.
 Freddy attacks and electrocutes Dan, turning him into a frightful man/machine hybrid before sending him into oncoming traffic.
 Alice sees Dan's body come to life and taunt her before she faints.
 Waking in a hospital, she hears the news of Dan's death and that she is pregnant with his child.
 During the night, she is visited by a young boy named Jacob, but the next day, Yvonne tells her there are no children on her floor, nor is there a children's ward.